Hyperemesis Gravidarum (Severe Nausea & Vomiting During Pregnancy)

 What is hyperemesis gravidarum?

-Hyperemesis gravidarum is an uncommon disorder in which extreme, persistent nausea and vomiting occur during pregnancy.
+Hyperemesis gravidarum is an uncommon disorder in which extreme, persistent nausea and vomiting occur during your pregnancy.
 This condition might lead to dehydration.

 What causes hyperemesis gravidarum?